pubnub/objective-c/iOS/README.md

 ### APNSDemo

-The [APNSVideo](HOWTO/APNSVideo) app is the companion to the APNS Tutorial Videos -- keep reading for more info on this...
+The [APNSVideo](HOWTO/APNSVideo) app is the companion to the APNS Tutorial Videos -- [Be sure to checkout the APNS API methods before reviewing this video](#apns-methods).
 ### Deluxe iPad Full Featured Demo

 Once you are familiar with the [Hello World](HOWTO) app, The deluxe iPad-only app demonstrates all API functions in greater detail than